juinnsheng/realtimedataengineeringanalytics/README.md

 password
 ```

-Sign in with your docker hub (https://hub.docker.com) and login with your username and password
-Your images will be downloaded after sign in.
-Please don’t confuse your Docker Desktop acc and Docker Hub acc.
-Here we use Docker Hub acc

-Use command below to check the running containers
+Use command below to check all the running containers

 ```bash
 docker-ps